Ahmadmdph01/Intelligent-Tool-For-Collecting-And-Processing-Medical-Record/README.md

-# Medical-Predictions-Streamlit-Web-App
+# Medical-Data-Collection-Processing

-This app is used to predict the medical state of an individual The disease sections include ->
+This Project is used to predict the medical state of an individual The disease sections include ->
 1. Diabetes
 2. Heart Disease